Friday, September 26, 2025

 https://unhandpiermont.blogspot.com/2025/08/other-guests-may-be-coming.html

-Just like all invoices for services calculated on the basis of an hourly rate should do, this Sylvia Welch Invoice indicated, on its face within its four corners, a Sylvia Welch rate (or, as she wrote it for some inexplicable reason, “Unit Price”) of US$60 per hour.
-That US$60/hour number is consistent with the one-page services agreement that Welch previously executed with the Village of Piermont on December 20, 2021:
+Just like all invoices for services calculated on the basis of an hourly rate should do, the below Sylvia Welch Invoice indicated, on its face within its four corners, a Sylvia Welch rate (or, as she wrote it for some inexplicable reason, “Unit Price”) of US$60 per hour.
+That US$60/hour number is consistent with the one-page services agreement that Welch previously executed with the Village of Piermont circa December 20, 2021:

 https://unhandpiermont.blogspot.com/2025/09/piermont-volunteerism-at-its-finest.html